Simdc/GPP/README.md

 # GPP Data Validation and Visualization

 ## Overview
 This script (`gpp_check_v1.py`) is designed to validate and compare Gross Primary Productivity (GPP) datasets by converting time formats, resampling data, and visualizing differences using latitude-longitude points.
-It generates a PDF containing time-series plots of selected pixels.
+It generates a PDF containing outputs of specific pixels from both the datasets side by side for comparison.

 ## Requirements
 Ensure you have the following Python libraries installed: